JackSzwergold/Preworn-Main/markdown/index.md

 ## Full-Stack Web Developer with DevOps-Ready SysAdmin and Security Consultant Skills

+***

 Welcome to Jack Szwergold’s technical portfolio and calling card.

+I am a skilled full-stack web developer, systems admin and software engineer with years of experience which includes career experience within the art, publishing and non-profit worlds.

 * Here is my ***[collection of tech cheat sheets and tutorials][tutorials]***.
 * Check out my ***[my GitHub repository][github]*** if you care about such things.